Brevard County Library System: Genealogy collections

 Three of the seventeen library branches within the Brevard County Public Library System have special genealogy collections available to the public for use within the library during regular hours.
-The Central Brevard Library in Cocoa, FL has the largest collection, staffed full-time and employing a certified genealogist.
+The Catherine Schweinsberg Rood Central Library in Cocoa, FL has the largest collection.
 It began in 1989 and contains genealogical records, early Brevard County Courthouse records, and the entirety of a collection of documents originally held by Eastern Florida State College (formerly Brevard Community College).
-Items from the EFSC collection are available for Inter Library Loan within Brevard County.
 The Titusville Public Library and the Melbourne Public Library also have collections, and are staffed by volunteers.

-Michael Boonstra, the youngest certified genealogist in Florida, is the head of the Catherine Schweinsberg Rood Central Library where the largest genealogy department for all of Brevard County is kept.
-He first became interested in history because of his grandparents: "I have been interested in history ever since I can remember.
-I attribute my interest to the influence of my maternal grandparents who loved history and lived in a home built in the 1790s that had been in the family for many generations in upstate New York.
-I spent most of my summers at their “farm,” learning and hearing about house and family history first hand."